 Many people who have a stroke are left with problems with one of their arms.
 Proper arm care after a stroke can help treat these problems.
 It can also help prevent new problems.
 Arm care after a stroke includes techniques such as proper positioning.

 The shoulder is a key problem area after a stroke.
-The shoulder blade (scapula) and the upper arm bone (humerus) come together to form the shoulder joint.
+The shoulder blade and the upper arm bone come together to form the shoulder joint.
 This joint is shaped like a ball and socket.
 Problems with the shoulder muscles can cause this joint to partly dislocate due to the weight of your arm.
-This partial separation (subluxation) makes your shoulder droop down.
+This partial separation makes your shoulder droop down.

-Subluxation can cause pain with movement and a sensation that your shoulder is out of joint.
+The partial separation can cause pain with movement and a sensation that your shoulder is out of joint.
 Muscles, tendons, and ligaments can become overstretched.
 These muscle problems can lead to other problems with your shoulder as well, such as reduced range of motion.
 Some of the muscles may also be permanently shortened.
 This is called contracture.

 Why might I need arm care after a stroke?

-Are there any risks of arm care after a stroke?
+What are the risks of arm care after a stroke?